geode-sdk/docs/mods/dependencies.md

 If you now go to compile and test your mod, everything should work out-of-the-box.

-## Optional dependencies
+## Importance

+> Possible values:
+> - `required` (default) - Dependency must be installed for this mod to work
+> - `recommended` - Dependency is not required, but is recommended and will be downloaded by default.
+> - `suggested` - Dependency is not required, and will not be downloaded by default.

-As mentioned before, a dependency may be marked optional by setting `"required": false` in `mod.json`.
-In this case, the dependency is not linked to, which in turn means that you can't use any of its exported functions.
+In case the dependency is **not required**, it is not linked to, which in turn means that you can't use any of its exported functions.
 In cases like these, the dependency should provide ways through Geode to dynamically call its functions, such as through events.

 ### Events